CHRS Knowledge Base

 Instead of storing multiple ChartField values on every payroll row, CSU Labor Cost Distribution (LCD) stores one Combo Code, which expands to the full accounting string during processing.

-Expand or collapse content What does a Combo Code represent?
+What does a Combo Code represent?

 A single Combo Code maps to one unique combination of ChartFields, typically including: